This is an alert about something very important! Please read this

 Verify that underdrains, if proposed, are made of continuously perforated HDPE plastic piping with a smooth interior and a minimum inner diameter of four inches.
 HDPE pipe must be specified on the plans to meet the specifications of AASHTO M252, Type S or AASHTO M294, Type S. [Section 4.2.4, 10]

 Verify that observation wells are specified on the plans as consisting of perforated plastic pipe with a minimum inner diameter of six inches.
 [Section 4.2.4, 12]

-Verify that cleanouts are made of rigid material with a smooth interior having a minimum inner diameter of four inches.
+Verify that cleanouts are made of rigid material with a smooth interior having an inner diameter that is no less than four inches and matches that of its connecting pipe up to eight inches.
+If the pipe is larger than eight inches in diameter, verify that the cleanout is eight inches in diameter.
 [Section 4.2.4, 13]